 Gus: How can marketers go beyond just “responsive design” for mobile and actually think mobile?
 Could you explain one of the steps of the mobile journey to tease the attendants?

 Talia: In order for marketers to truly start converting mobile visitors, we have to go beyond responsive design.
-We need to start internalizing that mobile visitors are completely different people with a different state of mind and different behavior.
-Then we need to start identifying this state of mind and behavior and only then can we create a seamless, better experience for our customers that as a result will generate higher conversion rates for us on both mobile and desktop.
-During my talk in Dublin I’m going to show you EXACTLY how to do that.
+We need to start internalising that mobile visitors are completely different people with a different state of mind and different behaviour.
+Then we need to start identifying this state of mind and behaviour and only then can we create a seamless, better experience for our customers that as a result will generate higher conversion rates for us on both mobile and desktop.
+During my talk in Dublin, I’m going to show you EXACTLY how to do that.